wgmfisch-appdev/ruby-scripts/README.md

 "A person who chases two rabbits catches neither. -- Confucius"
 ```

-Each time `rails quote` is run, a different quotation should be displayed.
+Each time `rails quote` is run, a random quotation should be displayed.

 ### rails play_rock